Approximating the Stationary Probability of a Single State in a Markov chain: Introduction

 \subsubsection{Monte Carlo Markov Chain}

-Monte Carlo Markov chain methods involve simulating long random walks over a carefully designed Markov chain in order to obtain samples from a target stationary distribution \citep{Metropolis53, MH}.
-After the length of this random walk exceeds the mixing time, the distribution over the current state of the random walk will be a close approximation to the stationary distribution.
-Thus, the observed current state of the random walk is used as an approximate sample from $\pi$.
+Monte Carlo Markov chain (MCMC) methods involve simulating long random walks over a carefully designed Markov chain in order to obtain samples from a target stationary distribution \citep{Metropolis53, MH}.
+In equilibrium, i.e. as time tends to infinity, the distribution of the random walk over the state space approaches the stationary distribution.
+These algorithms also leverage the ergodic property of Markov chains, which states that the Markov chain exhibits the same distribution when averaged over time and over space.
+In other words, as $t$ tends to infinity, the distribution over states visited by the Markov chain from time 0 to $t$ will converge to the distribution of the state of the Markov chain at time $t$.
+Therefore, MCMC methods approximate the stationary distribution by simulating the Markov chain for a sufficiently long time, and then either averaging over the states visited along the Markov chain, or using the last visited state as an approximate sample from the stationary distribution.
 This process is repeated many times to collect independent samples from $\pi_i$.
-Articles by \citet{DSC} and \citet{diaconis} provide a summary of the major development from probability theory perspective.

-The majority of work following the initial introduction of this method involves analyzing the convergence rates and mixing times of the random walk over different Markov chains \citep{Aldous02, Peres}.
-Techniques involve spectral analysis or coupling arguments.
-Graph properties such as conductance provide ways to characterize {\em the spectrum of the graph}.
-Most results are limited to reversible finite state space Markov chains, which are equivalent to random walks on weighted undirected graphs.
-For general non-reversible countable state space Markov chains, little is known about the mixing time, and thus many practical Markov chains lack precise convergence rate bounds.
+When applying MCMC methods in practice, it is often difficult to determine confidently when the Markov chain has been simulated for a sufficiently long time.
+Therefore, many heuristics are used for the termination criteria.
+The majority of work following the initial introduction of the MCMC method involves analyzing the convergence rate of the random walk for Markov chains under different conditions \citep{Aldous02, Peres}.
+Techniques involve spectral analysis (i.e. bounding the convergence rate as a function of the spectral gap of $P$) or coupling arguments.
+Graph properties such as conductance provide ways to characterize the spectrum of the graph.
+Most results are specific to reversible finite state space Markov chains, which are equivalent to random walks on weighted undirected graphs.
+A detailed summary of the major developments and analysis techniques for MCMC methods can be found in articles by \citet{DSC} and \citet{diaconis}.

+Our algorithm also falls within the class of MCMC methods, as it is based upon simulating random walks over the Markov chain, and using concentration results to prove guarantees on the estimate.
+Its major distinction is due to the use of a different characterization of $\pi_i = 1/\E[T_i]$, which naturally lends itself to a component centered approximation.
+By sampling returning random walks which terminate when the initial state is revisited, we are able to design an intuitive termination criterion that is able to provide a one-sided guarantee.